EFA26 Programme

 English 180

 Air is essential yet often taken for granted, despite shaping movement, interaction, and perception.
-The posed question is not How Europe wins but winds — like a wind that opens spaces, brings together different voices, and creates new possibilities.
+The posed question is not How Europe Wins but Winds — like a wind that opens spaces, brings together different voices, and creates new possibilities.
 Through movement, sound, and collective improvisation, participants are invited to explore ways of expressing themselves artistically.
 The session culminates in a shared performance, weaving together movement, sound, and expression.

 Mittelschule , Mittelschule – Gym